zetanote/zetanote-docs/docs/guide/scripts/running-scripts.md

 You can add or remove shortcuts through the script menu dropdown.
 You can also add, remove, or rearrange shortcuts through settings.

 ::: tip
 You cannot pass any arguments into a shortcut script.
-As such, scripts that don't require any parameters that are frequently used are ideal candidates for shortcuts.
+Hence, scripts that don't have any required parameters that are frequently used are ideal candidates for shortcuts.
 :::

 ## Using a button